G00131205/IonicRSSprojectII/README.md

 # ionic-feed-reader-example-app
-An app that graps the graps the rss feed of CNN and puts it into a list.
+An app that graps the graps the rss feed of the NWS - National Weather Service and puts it into a list.
 This app is very basic.
-The only propose is to demonstrate the ionic framework in my master thesis.
+The only propose of the core app was to demonstrate the ionic framework in N Bussmans' master thesis.
-The project bases on the ionic blank themplate.
+The project bases on the ionic blank themplate, sample RSS reader forked, and customized for use as Insurance Weather Alert App.
 #Install

 ```